Ar7ific1al/invokeai-retroizeinode/README.md

 - Image: Image to Palettize
 - Palette Image: A palette image to use for palettizing the input image. **Will be ignored if a palette image is specified via Palette Path.**
 - Palette Path: Path to a palette image not in your InvokeAI gallery. **Will bypass the Palete Image input and use the file specified by this path.**
 - Dither: Apply dithering.
-(Operates differently from Ditherize node) (Effect may not work as expected while `Prequantize` is switched on)
+(Effect may not work as expected while `Prequantize` is switched on)
 - Prequantize: Quantize using a different method prior to applying a palette.
 This crushes the image to 256 colors _before_ palettizing, and quantizes using the select3ed method.
 Note: Disables dither effect.
 - Quantizer: The method for prequantizing.
 ### Palettes